-A well-established risk governance and ownership structure ensures oversight of, and accountability for, the effective management of risk at group, regional, customer group and operating entity levels.
+An established risk governance and ownership structure ensures oversight of, and accountability for, the effective management of risk at group, regional and global business level.
+The risk management framework fosters the continuous monitoring of the risk environment and an integrated evaluation of risks and their interactions, integral to the group's risk management framework are risk appetite, stress testing and identification of top and emerging risks.

 The Board approves the group's risk appetite framework, plans and performance targets for the group and its principal operating subsidiaries, the appointment of senior officers, the delegation of authorities for credit and other risks and the establishment of effective control procedures.
 The Audit and Risk Committee is responsible for advising the Board on material risk matters and providing non-executive oversight of risk.
-Under authority delegated by the Board, the separately convened Risk Management Committee ('RMC') formulates high-level group risk management policy, exercises delegated risk authorities and oversees the implementation of risk appetite and controls.
+Under authority delegated by the Board, the separately convened Risk Management Committee ('RMC') formulates high-level group risk management policy and oversees the implementation of risk appetite and controls.
 The RMC together with the Asset and Liability Committee ('ALCO') monitors all categories of risk, receives reports on actual performance and emerging issues, determines action to be taken and reviews the efficacy of the group's risk management framework.